 Medical marijuana prescriptions are not permanent.
 If you already have a prescription and need to continue access, read the guide to how to renew a medical marijuana prescription in Texas.

 This page references official Texas medical marijuana resources so patients can verify how the Texas Compassionate Use Program works.
+Texas 420 Doctors uses these sources to support patient education about physician registration, CURT, qualifying access, and the difference between Texas medical marijuana prescriptions and recreational cannabis systems in other states.

 No. Texas does not issue physical medical marijuana cards.
 If approved, your physician enters your prescription into CURT, the state registry used for the Texas Compassionate Use Program.